magentabusiness/magentabusiness.github.io/docs/getting-started-guides/what-is-thingsboard.md

 ---
-layout: docwithnav
+layout: docwithnav-pe
 assignees:
 - ashvayka
-title: What is ThingsBoard?
+title: What is IoT Hub?
-description: ThingsBoard key features and advantages for the rapid development of IoT projects and applications.
+description: IoT Hub key features and advantages for the rapid development of IoT projects and applications.
 redirect_from: "/docs/user-guide/overview/"
 ---